Home

 • 1 1/2 teaspoons paprika

-• Lemon wedges, tartar sauce or cocktail sauce, for serving
+• Lemon wedges, tartar sauce (see recipe below) or cocktail sauce, for serving

-1. In a small saucepan, add oil and flour.
+1. Place a small frying pan over medium-high heat.
+When the pan is warm, add Earth Balance.
+When EB is melted, add flour.
 Let bubble over low heat for 1-2 minutes.
-Slowly whisk in milk and salt.
+Slowly whisk in non-dairy milk and salt.
 Stir in onion and continue cooking until very thick.

-4. Shape the chilled mixture into cakes 2 1/2" round by 1/2" thick.
+3. Shape the chilled mixture into cakes about 1/2" thick.
 Then pat the cakes in a mixture of soda crackers and paprika.
 Chill the crumb-covered cakes about 1 hour.

 Per Serving: 210 Calories; 15g Fat (63.8% calories from fat); 8g Protein; 11g Carbohydrate; 2g Dietary Fiber; 0mg Cholesterol; 470mg Sodium.